admuing/admuing-android/README.md

 -   Android Studio 1.5 or higher
 - 	Target Android API level 23 or higher
 - 	MinSdkVersion level 19 or higher
-- 	Recommended: create an Adtiming account and register an app.

 ## Support